-The Department of Greek and Latin offers three undergraduate minors, in Greek, Latin, and Classical Civilization.
-You may easily begin a language minor by completing the CUA language requirement in Latin or Greek (LAT 103-104 and GR 103-104 courses count towards their respective minors), but you need not start that way.
+The Department of Greek and Latin offers three undergraduate minors: Ancient Greek Language and Culture, Latin Language and Roman Culture, and Classical Studies.
+You may easily begin a language-related minor by completing the Catholic University language requirement in Latin or Greek, since the LAT 103-104 and GR 103-104 courses count towards the minors.

 Minoring Outside of the Department

 Majors are encouraged to use their distribution courses to form coherent minors in related subject areas.
 These minors add additional strength and documented expertise to your B.A. degree, and can be used to profile your other interests for potential employers or graduate programs.Learn More